Join AARP

 During the procedure, your doctor can:

-Check with your doctor to see if you can eat or drink before the procedure.
-In most cases, you will not be able to have any food or drink starting at midnight the day of your procedure.
+Your doctor will let you know if you can eat or drink before the procedure.
+In most cases, you won’t able to have any food or drink starting at midnight the day of your procedure.
 Having food and liquid in your stomach during the procedure can increase your risk of complications, so you might have to reschedule if you weren’t able to fast.
 Also, ask your doctor before taking any medications before the procedure.

-Before the catheterization begins, you will be asked to undress and wear a hospital gown.
-You will lie on a bed, and a nurse will begin an intravenous (IV) line.
+Before the catheterization begins, you’ll be asked to undress and put on a hospital gown.
+You’ll then lie down and a nurse will begin an intravenous (IV) line.
 The IV, which is usually placed in your arm or hand, will deliver medication and fluids to you before, during, and after the procedure.

 A nurse may need to shave the hair from around the catheter insertion site.
-You may also receive an injection of anesthetic to help numb the area before a catheter is inserted.
+You may also receive an injection of an anesthetic to help numb the area before the catheter is inserted.

 The catheter is guided by a short, hollow, plastic cover called a sheath.
-Once a catheter is in place, your doctor will proceed with the tests they need to perform to diagnose your condition.
+Once a catheter is in place, your doctor will proceed with the tests needed to diagnose your condition.

-Depending on what they’re looking for, they may perform:
+Depending on what they’re looking for, your doctor may perform one of the following procedures:

 Your doctor may perform an additional procedure if they discover a potentially life-threatening problem during the catheterization.
-Procedures include:
+These procedures include:

-You will be sedated for the procedure, but you will remain alert enough to respond to instructions from doctors and nurses.
+You’ll be sedated for the procedure, but you’ll remain alert enough to respond to instructions from doctors and nurses.

 During the catheterization, you may be asked to: